-Join Jan Kabili for an in-depth discussion in this video Understanding catalogs, part of Learning Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Understanding catalogs, part of Learning Lightroom 6 and Lightroom Classic CC 2015.

 - Knowing something about Lightroom's structure and how it keeps track of your photos can help you to use Lightroom and to avoid getting your photos in a tangle down the road.
 The most important thing to understand is that a Lightroom catalog is a database.
 A database that stores information about your photos and the changes that you make to them in Lightroom.
 This database system is different than a simple file browsing system like you may have been used to using with a program like Adobe Bridge.
 Because Lightroom uses a database, it can do lots more for you than just browse your files.